 Cigna denied ongoing benefits stating that “the medical information provided to date does not provide any symptoms or limitations that would prevent you from performing the duties of your normal occupation.”

 The decision was reached following a file review by a nurse case manager, which is the way Cigna commonly reviews claims.

-Ms. S immediately began searching for an attorney and she contacted our firm and spoke with Attorney Victor Peña who agreed to take on her case.
-After taking on the claim, Attorney Peña and his team requested and reviewed the claim file containing all information submitted in support of Ms. S’s claim and all information relied upon by Cigna to deny the claim.
+Ms. S immediately began searching for legal representation and contacted us, Attorneys Dell & Schaefer, and we agreed to take on her case.
+After taking on the claim, we requested and reviewed the claim file containing all information submitted in support of Ms. S’s claim and all information relied upon by Cigna to deny the claim.
 It soon became apparent that Cigna did not properly evaluate the claim.
 Clear support from treating physicians had been ignored without a proper explanation.

 According to Ms. S’s primary care physician, Ms. S could not return to work even if accommodations were made for her.
 She noted that Ms. S has Complex Regional Pain Syndrome (CRPS) that is exacerbated by stress and in turn, causes anxiety and depression.
 Yet, Cigna chose to ignore this credible doctor’s opinions and placed more weight on the review of their internal Nurse Case Manager who had never treated or examined Ms. S.

 In addition to completely ignoring the opinions of the treating physicians it appeared that Cigna’s file reviewers did not fully understand the nature of Ms. S’s disabling condition.
 As an often misunderstood and misdiagnosed medical condition, CRPS/RDS is a difficult condition on which to base a disability claim.
 There is no specific diagnostic test to identify the condition and a treating doctor will diagnose this condition based on signs and symptoms.